 “I will put my Spirit on him…”

-Here the “Spirit” is angel Gabriel who brings inspiration and guidance.
-The Qur’an confirms that the Spirit of God was sent down to Muhammad:
+Even the Qur’an confirms that the Spirit of God, who Muslims believe is the angel Gabriel, was sent down by God to Muhammad:

 Isaiah further states that the coming servant will not just be concerned with his own people, but rather the nations of the entire world: